 You will need to apply to CASA for a licence reprint.

 - I haven't flown for a long time.
 Is my Part 61 licence still valid and what do I need to do to fly now?

 Flight crew licences issued by CASA remain valid unless suspended or cancelled.

-Before you fly you must have a current medical certificate, have a current security check status (if over 18) and undergo a flight review with a suitably qualified instructor.
+Before you fly you must have a current medical certificate, have a current security check status and undergo a flight review with a suitably qualified instructor.
 You should contact your local flying school to discuss your requirements.

 In the first instance contact your flying school.
-Otherwise call CASA’s Licensing and Registration Centre (CLARC) on 1300 737 032.
+Otherwise call or email CASA's Client Services Centre.

-FCL forms are available on the CASA website under 'Forms and manuals'.
+FCL forms are available on the CASA website under 'Forms and templates'.